aidan-duggan/ReverseCarcassone/rules.md

 * If they do the attacker can do also once.
 * Resolve the play card.
 * If the play brings the attack over the try line and possession has not changed, a try is scored and the team awarded 7 points.
-* TODO determine how skill cards come back to the player.
+* Return the number of skill cards listed on the Play card,based on what is depicted take from the top or bottom of the tied up deck.
+* Place the played Skill cards in the tied up pile.
 * Attacker draws a new Play card.
 * Attacker continues playing Play cards until there is a score or change in possession.